dmbarbour/awelon/README.md

 ## Awelon's Module System

 Awelon has a very simple module system.
 Essentially, a module consists of one import line followed by one or more definition lines.
 An import line contains a comma separated list of module names.
 The association between a module name and a module definition is externally determined (e.g. by file name).
 Module names should be simple alphanumeric words.
 Modules may be associated with local names.
-Imports must be acyclic.
+Imports may be cyclic.

         import common, packageWithLongName AS p, foo
-        _s = swap [swap] first swap first swap f = foo [p:bar foo:bar] first %  here 'foo' means 'foo:this'
         this = [f] _s

-Words within a module must be defined before they are used.
+        f = foo [p:bar foo:bar] first %  here 'foo' means 'foo:this'
+        _s = swap [swap] first swap first swap

+Words may be defined in any order within a module.
+However, definitions cannot be cyclic or recursive.

 All words defined in a module are exported from it, except those prefixed with the underscore character such as _s above.
 (Imported words are not re-exported.)
 All words are also available prefixed with 'module:' from which they come.
 If there is any potential ambiguity for a word (i.e. if it is exported from two of the modules, including this one), it becomes necessary to use the prefixed form.

 The word 'this' has special meaning.
 Within a module, 'this:' may be used as the prefix for a module's words.
 When imported, the word 'this' is mapped instead to the import name, e.g. 'foo' means 'foo:this' after importing foo (assuming no ambiguity).
 Also, the word 'this' in Awelon serves the same role as 'main' in many other languages.
 Awelon is intended for component based software; I believe 'this' has nice connotations for treating modules as possible software components.